consumet/api.consumet.org/README.md

 Please refer to the [documentation](https://docs.consumet.org).
 Join our [Discord server](https://discord.gg/qTPfvMxzNH) if you need any additional help or have any questions, comments, or suggestions.

 ## Development
 see [CONTRIBUTING.md](https://github.com/consumet/extensions/blob/master/docs/guides/contributing.md).

+## Provider Request
+Make a new [issue](https://github.com/consumet/consumet.ts/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.

+## Support
+Please join the [discord server](https://discord.gg/qTPfvMxzNH) to ask questions, get help, or report issues.

 ## Other repositories
  - [Extensions](https://github.com/consumet/extensions)